RomiconEZ/KONSPECTO-LLM/md-files/plan.md

 - **Project Objectives:**

   - Develop an agent for searching information within notes with the ability to output full and summarized results.
-  - Create functionality to merge multiple notes into a single document.
   - Implement the transformation of video lectures into a set of slides for use in presentations.
   - Ensure support for input queries via both text and voice.